Skip to Content

 But Philodendron birkin grows relatively quickly.

-Now, some say that it’s a slow-growing plant, but that’s not entirely accurate.
+Some say it’s a slow-growing plant, but that’s inaccurate.

-Since Philodendron birkin usually only needs to be repotted every year or two, it’s easy to assume that it’s slowly growing, but some of these plants may grow so rapidly that you need to repot them after a single growing season.
+Since Philodendron birkin usually only needs to be repotted every year or two, it’s easy to assume it’s slowly growing.
+Still, some of these plants may grow so rapidly that you need to repot them after a single growing season.

 Philodendron Birkin typically grows to about 1 to 3 feet in width